DanielSandford10/Recyclable-Item-Detection-/README.md

 This is a algorithm that can identify types of trash and categroize them into recycycling and garbage

-FOLLOW README IF YOU WOULD LIKE TO TRAIN FOR A HIGHER ACCURACY THAN THE CURRENT RELEASE.
+FOLLOW README IF YOU WOULD LIKE TO TRAIN FOR A HIGHER ACCURACY THAN THE CURRENT RELEASE, OTHERWISE, DOWNLOAD THE RELEASE FILE, EXPAND IT, AND RUN IT.

 https://youtu.be/_om5nzDifnI